-Calming Zinc contains the maximum allowed amount of pyrithione zinc and some natural ingredients to soothe inflammation (redness).
+Calming Zinc contains the maximum allowed amount of pyrithione zinc, which is 2%, and some natural ingredients to soothe inflammation (redness).

-If you’re going to choose just one treatment product for your facial dandruff, this is it!
+If you're going to choose just one treatment product for your facial dandruff, Calming Zinc Soap is it!

-To help remove the scale buildup, I recommend you use Calming Zinc soap with a Facial Buf Puf in the morning.
+To help remove the buildup of facial flaking and scale, I recommend you use Calming Zinc soap with an Exfoliating Facial Sponge in the morning.
 Gently lather your skin, and then rinse well.
 This helps exfoliate the loose scale to give your skin a clean look.
-The soap leaves a layer of medicated pyrithione zinc on your skin to help combat the pityrosporum yeast, which lives in your pores and plays an unknown, but integral role, in seborrhea flare-ups.
+The soap leaves a layer of medicated pyrithione zinc on your skin to help combat the Pityrosporum yeast, which lives in your pores and plays an unknown, but integral role, in seborrhea flare-ups.

 When your seborrhea is a big problem, use your medicated soap twice a day especially around the nose and nostrils.
 When things are pretty quiet, you can get away with using the soap just once a day.